nuclear-multimessenger-astronomy/nmma/doc/installation.md

 $ conda install -c conda-forge pymultinest
 ```

-NOTE: In case an error comes up during an NMMA analysis of the form:
+**NOTE**: In case an error comes up during an NMMA analysis of the form:

-ERROR:   Could not load MultiNest library "libmultinest.so"
+> ERROR:   Could not load MultiNest library "libmultinest.so"
-ERROR:   You have to build it first,
+> ERROR:   You have to build it first,
-ERROR:   and point the LD_LIBRARY_PATH environment variable to it!
+>ERROR:   and point the LD_LIBRARY_PATH environment variable to it!

 Then, for using the PyMultinest library, it is required to get and compile the Multinest library separately.
 Instructions for the same are given here: